-1) How long have you been engaged in social networking and/or social media channels?
+Question 1 – How long have you been engaged in social networking and/or social media channels?
 Will you provide me with links to your accounts?

 Look for professionals who have been building online relationships for more than five years.
 Most social media professionals will be willing to share links to their profiles and it would be a good idea to look them over for professional activity.

-2) Are you familiar with any restrictions or limitations on social media activities that might impact my industry?
+Question 2 – Are you familiar with any restrictions or limitations on social media activities that might impact my industry?

 If you operate in a regulated industry such as pharmaceutical, tobacco, alcohol, finance, insurance, or a host of others….it would be a good idea to find a professional who has significant experience in your industry and understands any limitations or restrictions.

-3) What are my competitors doing?
+Question 3 – What are my competitors doing?

 Any professional worth their salt will do some preliminary research before sitting down with you.
 If the person you interview doesn’t know (at least at a high level) what your competitors are doing, it might be a cause for concern.

-4) What social networks do you specialize in?
+Question 4 – What social networks do you specialize in?
 Why are these networks right for my business?

 The reality is that most organizations can take full advantage of the networks out there, but if there are limitations, you want your social media professional to be aware of them.

 Question 5 – What does “community management” mean to you?
 Do you include community management in your social media services?

 The community engagement/management process that follows is the more difficult (and more expensive) element.
 It’s important that you know how your social media professional approaches community management and what strategies and tactics they will use to interact with the members of your community (a.k.a your customers, members, employees, etc…)

-6) Can you provide me with a list of client references in my industry?
+Question 6 – Can you provide me with a list of client references in my industry?

 Pretty self-explanatory.
 If they don’t have references….be cautious.

-7) What is your perception of social media marketing and how will it help my in my business goals?
+Question 7 – What is your perception of social media marketing and how will it help my in my business goals?
 How will we measure success?

 Your social networking approach should be tailored to your business goals and your activities should be measurable.
 They might not be hard metrics in terms of sales or conversions, but there should be some measurement involved, even if its the increasing the number of positive online interactions and reducing the amount of negative chatter around your brand.

 My point is that social networks come and go, and your social media professional should be constantly evaluating new platforms and making recommendations on whether you should explore them.

-9) What distinguishes you from your competitors?
+Question 9 – What distinguishes you from your competitors?

 Social media “experts” are quickly becoming a dime-a-dozen.
 There are thousands of self-proclaimed experts out there, but you need a professional who knows your business and cares about your success.

-10) Can you give me an example of a limitation of a social network that you have experienced and overcome or worked around?
+Question 10 – Can you give me an example of a limitation of a social network that you have experienced and overcome or worked around?

 Beware of an social media professionals who have never run into limitations and don’t have experience overcoming them.
 If they haven’t run into limitations, it doesn’t mean they don’t exist but, instead, likely means that this so called “expert” hasn’t had the range of experiences you might need.